andyrobinson/ard-nav/README.md

 having to worry about the GPS
 7. What kind of error values does the GPS give you?
 Ideally want it in metres.
 Unfortunately the device can only give you a value for how the satellite positions may affect the accuracy, not the absolute accuracy.
 According to Adafruit the accuracy is no more than 1.8m radius, so we should probably take the PDOP value and multiply it by 2 to give an estimate of the error radius.
 However we really need to check that this value is being correctly populated, as it depends on which sentences we are listening to, so need to look at actual values
 8. We need follow-on code for failed sensors - wind direction (can we find out by steering?), compass (use GPS), gps (use dead reckoning).
 Maybe ultimately we need more than one sensor.
+9. Note that when the input voltage falls below 6v that spikes caused by servo operation cause the Arduino to crash.
+We need to ensure that the Arduino power supply is protected, and there is a fall-back reset.
+Ideally whe the batteries get low we shut down until they regain some charge (I guess this could be never ...)